CodeKaito/Java/README.md

 A class is a template for objects, and an object is an instance of a class.

 When the individual objects are created, they inherit all the variables and methods from the class.

+<a name="classes"></a>
+- ## Java Classes/Objects
+Java is an object-oriented programming language.

+Everything in Java is associated with classes and objects, along with its attributes and methods.
+For example: in real life, a car is an object.
+The car has attributes, such as weight and color, and methods, such as drive and brake.

+A Class is like an object constructor, or a "blueprint" for creating objects.

+<a name="createclass"></a>
+### Create a class:
+To create a class, use the keyword class: